yktoo/yktoo.com/content/blog/0186/index.en.md

 So many things have piled up while I was busy with my [website][route:/site/index], not sure I'll be able to handle them.

-Let's take the famous flower parade, or //bloemencorso// in Dutch.
+Let's take the famous flower parade, or {{< fl "bloemencorso" >}} in Dutch.
 It's a yearly event, held in late April or early May near [Keukenhof][post:10], the largest flower garden in the world.
 ![](img:3.bp.blogspot.com/-QR1Jfd12kjI/UZVBs3xvkwI/AAAAAAAAX3I/4zQECmiFdPg/s1600/dsc08203.picasaweb.jpg:a)

 *Warning: there's about a hundred photos under the cut.*